New Student Orientation

-You may view a general schedule of events by visiting our Schedule of Events page.
-A detailed schedule of events will be provided to you in your official confirmation materials, as well as at New Student Orientation.
+You may view a tentative schedule of events by visiting our Schedule of Events page.
+A detailed schedule of events will be provided to you at New Student Orientation.

 I have already registered for New Student Orientation.
 What happens now?

-If you have already registered for New Student Orientation, we encourage you to visit our Freshman Checklist page for further instruction and information.
+If you have already registered for New Student Orientation, we encourage you to visit our Enrollment Checklist page for further instruction and information.

-I have already registered for New Student Orientation and will be unable to attend the session I originally selected.
+I have already registered for New Student Orientation but I will be unable to attend the session I originally selected.
 Can I reschedule/cancel my current registration?

 What do I do if I am unable to attend any of the New Student Orientation sessions?

 If you will be unable to attend any of the scheduled New Student Orientation sessions, please contact the Islander Welcome Center at 361.825.8687 and ask to speak with an admissions counselor.
 Only under certain and very limited circumstances will students be allowed to make alternative arrangements.